Visiting in January Overview

 Recommended Wildland trips in January

-Traveling to Yosemite in winter is an amazing experience, but the snow, cold, possibility for bad weather, and logistics of finding activities that are safe to do can be intimidating.
-If you want to experience this park in the colder months, but don’t want the headache of planning out your trip, Wildland Trekking offers a selection of trips that are designed specially for winter in Yosemite so that you can enjoy this unique season without the hassle or stress.
-Feel free to explore all our day hiking options or our winter tours but here are a couple we especially recommend in January.
+Traveling to Yosemite in winter is an amazing experience, but the snow, cold, possibility of bad weather, and logistics of finding safe activities can be intimidating.
+If you want to experience this park in the colder months but don’t want the headache of planning out your trip, Wildland Trekking offers a selection of trips that are designed especially for winter in Yosemite so that you can enjoy this unique season without the hassle or stress.
+Feel free to explore all our day hiking options or our winter tours, but here are a couple we especially recommend in January.

 JOIN A GUIDED HIKING ADVENTURE

-Yosemite National Park is home to some of the most epic and amazing hiking vacations in the world.
-Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure and fascinating natural and cultural interpretation.
+Yosemite National Park is home to some of the world’s most epic and amazing hiking vacations.
+Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

-Guided Yosemite treks are all-inclusive which covers permits; local transportation (excluded on certain tours); meals; equipment; safety systems and professional hiking/wilderness guides; all of which allows visitors to maximize their time in Yosemite and focus entirely on enjoying the Park.
+Guided Yosemite treks are all-inclusive, which covers permits; local transportation (excluded on certain tours); meals; equipment; safety systems, and professional hiking/wilderness guides; all of which allow visitors to maximize their time in Yosemite and focus entirely on enjoying the Park.

 YOSEMITE ADVENTURE TOURS